cixs/Restaurant-Review/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.

+### About setup

+In order to run properly and serve up the site files on your local computer, this website should run on a web server.
+Working for this project, I was using the simple local http-server (for Node), but there are many other options.